Inshallhack/Write-ups/Insomnihack-2018/guessflag/README.md

 user1@insomniak:/home/flag$ file guessflag
 guessflag: setgid ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.32, not stripped
 ```
 It tell us that it is **compiled as a dynamic binary** , which means it rely on the libc of the remote server for standard functions like printf and that stuff.
-We could hook a standard function using  [LD_PRELOAD trick](https://www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/) , but from my little experience , i known that **LD_PRELOAD is ignored when the binary is setuid or setgid**, which is the case here.
+We could hook a standard function using  [LD_PRELOAD trick](https://www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/) , but from our little experience , we known that **LD_PRELOAD is ignored when the binary is setuid or setgid**, which is the case here.

 So let's move on and look at ltrace's output.
 ```